google/oboe/apps/OboeTester/README.md

 Test Oboe using an Interactive App.

-Download the top level oboe repository from GitHub Then use Android Studio to build the app in this folder.
+Download the top level oboe repository from GitHub Then use Android Studio (3.3 or above) to build the app in this folder.

 ## Test Output